jina-ai/jina/docs/chapters/traversal/index.md

 ## Chunks

-Each Jina `Document` (potentially) consists of a list of `Chunk`s.
-A `Chunk` is a small semantic unit of a `Document`, like a sentence or a 64x64 pixel image patch.
+Each Jina `Document` (potentially) consists of a list of `chunks`.
+A `chunk` is a small semantic unit of a `Document`, like a sentence or a 64x64 pixel image patch.

 Think about these use cases: you want to search a document at a specific `granularity` level, e.g. a sentence or a paragraph.
-Or your query consists of multiple modalities, such as your query consist of a piece of text together with an image.
+Or your query consists of multiple modalities, such as a piece of text together with an image.
-`Chunk` makes it feasible!
+`chunk` makes it feasible!

-In Jina [primitive data types](https://hanxiao.io/2020/11/22/Primitive-Data-Types-in-Neural-Search-System/), `Chunk` is defined as a `property` of `Document`:
+In Jina [primitive data types](https://hanxiao.io/2020/11/22/Primitive-Data-Types-in-Neural-Search-System/), `chunk` is defined as a `property` of a `Document`:

 ```python
 from jina import Document